 "It doesn't make any common sense," said Noel Gallo, a board member who voted against the power transfer agreement that passed 5-2 Wednesday night.
 "You just don't manage that way.
 We need to regain full control and be able to hire a full-time superintendent."

 The first -- and arguably most important -- decisions the school board will make in the weeks to come will revolve around district leadership.
-But before selecting Oakland's first superintendent since 2003, the board must decide when to hire one, and how.

 The board is considering three options.
 It could choose an interim leader while conducting a national search for a permanent replacement; launch an immediate search for a permanent superintendent; or wait to choose a leader until the state returns full authority to the district.